pypa/packaging.python.org/source/quickstart.rst

  python setup.py sdist

-Build a wheel (for details on when and why, see :ref:`Getting started with wheel`)
+Build a wheel (for advice on when, see :ref:`pip:Should you upload wheels to PyPI`)

 ::